 Energy Star dishwashers are obvious water savers, but not as much as you might think.
 Energy Star estimates a new Energy Star dishwasher saves an average of 1,300 gallons of water over its lifetime.
 That’s not much when you consider that a person uses around 30,000 gallons of water annually.

 So here’s a quicker, cheaper win: get a faucet aerator for your kitchen (and bathrooms while you’re at it).
-At $4 each, the ROI will be astronomical.
+At a few dollars each, the ROI will be astronomical.

 4. Lawn Watering